Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

 \subsubsection{The Torus Component}

-Here we adopt the two-phase AGN torus model developed by \sieb\ which assumes the dust around the AGN can be described as a clumpy medium or a homogeneous disk, or as a combination of both.
-Table~\ref{tab:sieb_par} lists the primary variable parameters and their acceptable values in the model.
-Below we describe the details of the model, the variable parameters.

-In \sieb\ the inner radius ($R_{in}$) of the dusty structure is defined by the sublimation temperature of the dust grains.
-The outer radius of the structure is chosen to be $\textrm R_{out}= R_{in} \times 170$ which is large enough to have negligible impact on the observed features in the SED.
+We adopted the two-phase AGN torus model developed by \sieb.
+The model assumes the dust around the AGN can be described as a clumpy medium, a homogeneous disk, or a combination of both. \sieb\ defined the inner radius ($\rm R_{in}$) of the dusty structure by the sublimation temperature of the dust grains.
+The outer radius of the structure is $\rm R_{out}= R_{in} \times 170$, which is chosen to be large enough to have a negligible impact on the observed features in the FIR SED.
 The density of the dust decreases with radius.
 The dust grains are fluffy mixtures of silicate and amorphous carbon grains \citep{Krugel1994} instead of the interstellar medium (ISM) dust grains \citep[e.g.,][]{Siebenmorgen2014}.
-These fluffy grains are more efficient aborbers and have higher submm emissivities than the diffuse ISM grains \citep[for more details see Section 2.6 in][]{Siebenmorgen2015}.
+These fluffy grains are more efficient absorbers and have higher submm emissivities than the diffuse ISM grains \citep[for more details, see Section 2.6 of][]{Siebenmorgen2015}.

-The free parameters of the torus model, $\textrm R_{in}$, the optical depth of the homogeneous disk mid-plane ($\tau_{D}$), the optical depth of the clumps ($\tau_{C}$), the volume filling factor ($V_{C}$) and the inclination angle ($\theta_{T}$) and their accepted values are listed in Table \ref{tab:sieb_par}.
+Table~\ref{tab:sieb_par} lists the primary variable parameters and their possible values in the model.
+These parameters are the inner radius of the dusty structure ($\rm R_{in}$), the optical depth of the homogeneous disk mid-plane ($\rm \tau_{D}$), the optical depth of the clumps ($\rm \tau_{C}$), the volume filling factor ($\rm V_{C}$), and the torus inclination angle ($\rm \theta_{T}$).
 Varying these parameters within their acceptable range makes a library with 3600 templates.
-We note that these templates are built for an AGN of luminosity $\textrm 10^{11}L_{\odot}$.
-However, the SEDs are scale-invariant so the actual inner radius scales with luminosity of the primary source (i.e., the accretion disk) \citep[e.g.,][]{Suganuma2006,Kishimoto2011}:
+These templates are built for an AGN of luminosity $\rm 10^{11}L_{\odot}$. \reff{Since the SEDs are scale-invariant, the inner radius scales (see Table 6) with the square root of the actual luminosity of the primary source, i.e., the accretion disk, \citep[e.g.,][]{Suganuma2006,Kishimoto2011}.}